 7. Use Walmart’s free Grocery Pickup to avoid impulse buys.

-8. Vow to stock up on one thing using coupons every month.
+8. Vow to stock up on one thing per month using coupons.

 One thing.
 Anyone can focus on coupons and sales for one item every month.